What is the common season to climb in the Alaska Range?

 Family Band Radios:

-The Base Camp Manager monitors FRS (Family Band, 2-ways) radio and issues weather reports via FRS each evening at about 8:oo p.m.
+The Base Camp Manager manages FRS (Family Band, 2-ways) radio when they are able to be in their tent and issues weather reports via FRS each evening at about 8:oo p.m.
 The NPS currently has a FRS radio at both the 7,200-foot camp and the 14,200-foot camp and monitors it regularly throughout the day.
 The radio is not monitored continuously throughout the night.
-Base Camp Manager uses the NPS radio to transmit the weather forecast at 8:10 pm from base camp.
 The FRS radios are more popular on Denali because of the reduced weight and efficient use of batteries.
 There are a few areas in the common route in which coverage is spotty.
-FRS coverage is non-existent on the North side of the mountain.
+FRS coverage is non-existent on the North side of the mountain and can be spotty at various elevations.
 The FRS broadcast happens in the evening.

 Cell phones do not often work high on the mountain but occasionally work at the 14,200-foot camp.
 From 8,000 – 9,800’ digital phone calls are sometimes possible.
 Limited cell phone service exists above 14,000′ and above depending on your carrier (analog mode is the most successful).
 The only service on Denali that still maintains analog is Matanuska Telephone Association (MTA) who has an operating agreement with Verizon The phone must be placed in a “forced” analog mode to call out.
 Do not rely on your cell phone as an emergency method of communication.